virtuozzo/cloudscripting-docs/docs/quick-start.md

 Automate workflows using [Events](/reference/events/)

 ### Define user input parameters
 Customize your app's input parameters that should be specified by a user before the installation.
-See [Getting User Input](creating-templates/user-input-parameters/)
+For that, see the [Getting User Input](creating-templates/user-input-parameters/) documentation page.

 ### Use Placeholders
 Learn how to use [Placeholders](/reference/placeholders/) for:

-- options / parameters which are user-defined or are changed often
+- options / parameters which are user-defined or are often changed
 - filtering events
 - selecting containers for your actions

 ### Explore Troubleshooting
 Follow the [Troubleshooting](troubleshooting/) guide if you experience any issues.